Rebel Alliance: Successor

 Following their victory at the Battle of Endor, a provisional New Republic was officially formed by Alliance members.
 This political momentum, combined with the Imperial power vacuum, political infighting, and Operation Cinder—Palpatine's post-mortem scorched earth contingency plan—encouraged thousands of inhabited planets to either declare independence from the collapsing Empire or defect to the Alliance.

 The New Republic found itself with no shortage of recruits and resources: the declining popularity of the Empire pushed many long time Imperial loyalists to the rebel cause, including those of Inferno Squadron, who after Operation Cinder, which saw the destruction of countless Imperial worlds, opened the eyes of many to the atrocities of the Empire.
 Even the most dedicated Imperials such as Inferno Squadron commander Iden Versio were moved to defect after the witnessing the destruction of her homeworld Vardos.
 Finally realizing the Empire's propaganda had deceived them, many Imperials began to feel shame over their actions, in particular over the destruction of Alderaan.

 Despite fact that the New Republic was now winning the war, had a lot more resources than before—and a lot more recruits—the New Republic was suffering from logistic nightmares.
 The decentralized structure that served them well became a liability; described as "a ragtag force strategically ill-fed and cobbled together of incompatible ships and squadrons".
 The Alliance fleet shifted military doctrine; the guerrilla warfare aspect of the grand strategy was de-emphasized, and conventional forces took over the primary prosecution of the war.
 Once the New Republic became powerful enough, the Alliance fleet was reorganized into the New Republic Military, charged with the defense of the New Republic.

 About a year after the Battle of Endor, the Rebellion defeated Imperial forces during the Battle of Jakku, formally established the New Republic government, and suspends offensive operations.
 Thus, the Galactic Civil War came to a close.
-Three decades later, by the time of The Force Awakens, the New Republic backed the Resistance army, a successor of the Alliance, to stand against the First Order, a new military power formed by hardline remnants from the Empire.
+Three decades later, by the time of The Force Awakens, the New Republic became divided over the First Order, a new military power formed by hardline remnants from the Empire.
+Publicly, they tolerated the Resistance which was formed to fight the First Order on more direct terms, but continued to disregard the Order as a minor threat until the destruction of the Hosnian system by their Starkiller Base superweapon.